simonesilvetti/teaching_2024_cps/README.md

 ```

 ## Documentation
-For basic documentation of Moonlight, you can check the wiki at the main repository [here](https://github.com/MoonLightSuite/moonlight/wiki)
+For basic Moonlight documentation, you can check the wiki at the main repository [here](https://github.com/MoonLightSuite/moonlight/wiki)